Work with data in a Microsoft Fabric eventhouse

 You can use the summarize keyword with a function to aggregate and otherwise manipulate data.

-1. Try the following query, which uses the sum function to summarize the trip data to see how many miles were traveled in total:
+Try the following query, which uses the sum function to summarize the rental data to see how many bikes are available in total:

 You can group the summarized data by a specified column or expression.

-The results include a blank value, which is never good for analysis.
+If any of the bike points has a null or empty entry for neighbourhood, the results of summarization will include a blank value, which is never good for analysis.

-3. Modify the query as shown here to use the case function along with the isempty and isnull functions to group all trips for which the borough is unknown into a Unidentified category for follow-up.
+Modify the query as shown here to use the case function along with the isempty and isnull functions to group all trips for which the neighbourhood is unknown into a Unidentified category for follow-up.

 Sort data by using KQL